berkenbrack/MB-340-Dynamics-365-Commerce-Functional-Consultant/Instructions/Labs/M08B Configure an online store channel Lab.md

 8. In the Live channel database field, select the available Live channel database.
 	If you do not see one, follow these steps:
 	1.  **Save** your channel.

 	2. Right click on the dropdown arrow by the **live channel database** field, and select **View details**.

-	3. You will be taken to the Channel database form with no records.
-Select **+New**.
-	4. Now an existing channel database ID will appear. **Delete** your new blank one.
+	3. You will be taken to the Channel database form.
+If no records are visible, select **+New. **A new record with information will appear. **Delete** your new blank one if you needed to do this step.

+	4. Select the record with live database, expand Retail channels, and select **+New .**

+	5. Add your new ecommerce channel you just created.
+If you do not see it, you will need to exit and save the new online channel you were creating and try again.

-	5. Press **Save**.
+	6. Press **Save**.
 (You may want to copy the Channel database ID.)

-	5. Close this screen using the X near the top right under the AD user.
+	7. Close this screen using the X near the top right under the AD user.

-	6. You now have a Live channel database.
+	8. In the new online channel, click the drop down for the live database and add the live channel database.

 9. In the Email notifications field, select **ENProfile**.